 Adapting Swamp Thing was never going to be an easy feat.
 In fact, one of the most acclaimed horror directors of all-time already did it.
 Wes Craven's B-movie cult hit reimagined the legend of Alec Holland and his ecological alter-ego more than three decades before James Wan, Len Wiseman, Mark Verheiden, Gary Dauberman and Michael Clear decided to take on the iconic character for DC's streaming service, DC Universe.
-But while Craven's flick leaned into the ridiculous nature of the creature and his origins, 2019's Swamp Thing TV series is a beautiful and haunting vision of humanity and horror that entices and intrigues from the very first moment.
+But while Craven's flick leaned into the ridiculous nature of the creature and his origins, 2019's Swamp Thing TV series, which debuts tonight on The CW, is a beautiful and haunting vision of humanity and horror that entices and intrigues from the very first moment.

 Swamp Thing has long been one of my favorite DC characters, if not my absolute number one.
 There's a strange sensuality to him that was introduced during Alan Moore and Steve Bissette's run that has never really left, and the story about the struggle between the monster and his humanity is one for the ages.
 I never thought that I would see the day when someone, let alone an entire creative team and studio, would see what I saw in Swamp Thing.
 Minds who would see past the potential for jokes and slights about his surreal comic book canon and craft a Beauty and the Beast-inspired love story that melds the horrific with the romantic.
 In the first two episodes of Swamp Thing, director Wiseman and co. deliver on that and so much more.